 Should a unit member wish to appeal any physician’s certification, they shall do so by giving notice thereof in writing to the President of the University within five (5) days following the date of such certification.
-Within ten (10) days following the giving of such notice, an independent medical exam will be scheduled the member of the bargaining unit shall give further notice to the President of the name of a physician whom he/she thereby designates to serve as a member of a medical review panel, which panel shall be thereupon constituted for the purpose of considering the question whether the member of the bargaining unit in question is medically able to resume the performance of their duties.
-Failure to give either of the above-described notices in a timely fashion shall constitute waiver of the appeal.
+Failure to give such notice in a timely fashion shall constitute a waiver of the appeal.
+Within ten (10) days following the giving of such notice, a second independent medical examination will be scheduled, an independent medical exam will be scheduled the member of the bargaining unit shall give further notice to the President of the name of a physician whom he/she thereby designates to serve as a member of a medical review panel, which panel shall be thereupon constituted for the purpose of considering whether the member of the bargaining unit in question is medically able to resume the performance of their duties.

 The medical review panel shall be composed of the physician so designated by the member of the bargaining unit; the physician whose certification has given rise to the appeal or another physician chosen by the President if the first is unwilling or unable to serve; and a third physician chosen by the other two (2).

-The independent medical examiner review panel, as promptly as they may, shall, by a majority vote of its members, determine whether the member of the bargaining unit is or is not, at that time, medically able to resume the performance of their duties.
-The independent medical examiner panel shall not be required to conduct any hearings in this regard but the panel may require such member of the bargaining unit to produce, or authorize the release of, such medical records as it deems relevant to the making of its determination, and it may conduct or cause to be conducted such physical examinations as it deems appropriate. and/
+The independent independent medical examiner examiner review panel, as promptly as they maymay, shall by a majority vote of its members, determine whether the member of the bargaining unit is or is not, at that time, medically able to resume the performance of their duties.
+The independent medical examiner examiner panel shall not be required to conduct any hearings in this regard but the panel shall be provided with the medical documentation of the unit member’s own physician, if submitted to the University, and the report from the initial medical examination, which the unit member shall authorize. may require such member of the bargaining unit to produce, or authorize the release of, such medical records as they deem relevant to make their a determination, or to conduct or cause to conduct a a physical examination as they deem appropriate.
+Failure of the unit member to submit to the independent medical examination and/or to authorize the production of the initial medical examination and/or medical documentation of the unit member’s own physician, will be regarded as a waiver of the appeal.

 The unit member requesting to utilize the sick leave bank will work with the University to ensure that the review panel will meet and issue a decision within 60-days of their appeal.
 In the event that it is not practicable for the panel to meet and issue a decision within 60-days of the appeal, the member, Association, and University designee will meet and set up an alternate timeline within the 60-day appeal period.

-The decision of the independent medical review examiner panel shall be final and binding and shall not be the subject of any claim or grievance prosecuted pursuant to Article XI of this Agreement or otherwise.
+The decision of the second independent medical examination independent medical examiner review examiner panel shall be final and binding and shall not be the subject of any claim or grievance prosecuted pursuant to Article XI of this Agreement or otherwise.
 Notwithstanding the foregoing, upon the written request of either party to this Agreement, such decision may be reconsidered by the same panel or, in the event that any of its members are unwilling or unable to serve, by one constituted in like fashion.
 Any such panel shall have the authorities and responsibilities of the original panel.